deanhiller/webpieces/README.md

   * cancel request cancels file upload
 * (no webserver on the planet does this, but with advent of http2 probably don't need this) eventually do 5.0 version where CompletableFuture is returned from all incomingData calls and we load xxxx bytes but backpressure until more bytes released from acking futures....this is VERY difficult to do through the encryption layer, http1.1 parser, and http2 parser, but alleviates slow attacks in an easier way and http2 never needed connection flow ctrl as webservers could have done this
 * backpressure
+* add test to farEndClose on http1.1 and http2 clients and near end close and ensure all outstanding requests are failed AND ensure the futures for simple send request response all work
 * modify frontend to cache pipelined 1.1 requests and not serve to server until response finished each time
 * file upload
 * file download